coinbase/solidity-style-guide/README.md

 }
 ```

-#### 6. Avoid leading verbs in function names.

-NO:

-- getBalanceOf
-- doValidate

-YES:

-- balanceOf
-- validate

-#### 7. Prefer composition over inheritence.
+#### 6. Prefer composition over inheritence.

-Excessive use of inheritence can make code harder to reason about and audit.
-When possible, prefer composing logic in a single contract.
+If a function or set of functions could reasonably be defined as its own contract or as a part of a larger contract, prefer defining as part of larger contract.
+This makes the code easier to audit?

-#### 8. Avoid writing interfaces.
+#### 7. Avoid writing interfaces.

 Interfaces separate NatSpec from contract logic, requiring readers to do more work to understand the code.
 For this reason, they should be avoided.

-#### 9. Avoid unnecessary version Pragma constraints.
+#### 8. Avoid unnecessary version Pragma constraints.

 While the main contracts we deploy should specify a single Solidity version, all supporting contracts and libraries should have as open a Pragma as possible.
 A good rule of thumb is to the next major version.
 For example